wekan/minio-metadata/README.md

 ## What will happen while tranferring files

-1. Export MongoDB text to wekan.sqlite (Temporary .csv files at directory csv will be deleted after they have been imported to SQLit )
+1. Export MongoDB text to wekan.sqlite (Temporary .csv files at directory csv will be deleted after they have been imported to SQLite)

 2. Export file from MongoDB GridFS to current directory